topappfield/topappfield.github.io/content/about.md

 Finally, our last principle talks about our way of doing things
 > Use **lean design and engineering**.

-This is the principle of minimal interference and minimal action.
-Do just enough to get the job done **well**.
+This is the principle of minimal interference and minimal action while doing just enough to get the job **well done**.
 Some examples:
 * design intuitive and easy-to-use user interface
 * provide a smooth user experience.